JSBattista/BBB-GPIO_SIMPLE-IO_for_Florida_Man/README.md

   BASEADDR_GPIO2

 You will also notice that I have a lot of unused addresses in the code.
 This is for reference to help get used to the idea that when dealing with memory maps, it's a world of addresses... and segfaults.
+This is also important to keep in mind when designating pins for input and output.
+When using mmap and this means, you are so fully in control, you can shoot yourself in the foot 1000 more ways.
+It's the cost of speed.
+The Demo code takes an input from a cheap flame sensor on one GPIO pin, and then outputs a square wave on another.
+The square wave is not representative of any real data.